Features of the Programs

 Program options in the School of Education are carefully designed to prepare future teachers to work with our nation’s youth.
 There are currently four majors at the baccalaureate level in the Teacher Education Program that will lead to eligibility for a provisional certificate granted by the Maine State Department of Education; Elementary Education (K-8), and Secondary Education (grades 7-12) with concentrations in English, Life Science, or Physical Science.
 Graduates of certification programs will become eligible to be licensed in Maine and/or in other states.
 Pre-service teachers are immersed in real-life applications while learning the theory, methods, and characteristics of diverse classroom settings.
 They are instilled with an enthusiasm for the teaching profession and a commitment to working successfully and supportively with learners in dynamic and diverse school settings.

 The Educational Studies major is a baccalaureate level program with a concentration in Elementary Education for those interested in working in an alternative setting.
-This program prepares students through an internship experience for working in a non-classroom setting or in a community-based, youth-serving program like those offered at the YMCA/YWCA, museums and non-profit educational organizations.
+This program prepares students through an internship experience for working in non-classroom settings or in community-based, youth-serving programs like those offered at the Y, museums, and non-profit educational organizations.

-All School of Education programs feature integrated learning experiences, including several field placements in the community.
-Throughout the coursework, students are exposed to curriculum frameworks of national and state standards.
-During coursework and field experiences, pre-service teachers become increasingly knowledgeable in theoretical models, curriculum and assessment practices, technology in education, diversity and multiculturalism, classroom management, differentiated instruction, and professional collaboration.
+All School of Education programs feature integrated learning experiences, including field placements in the community.
+Throughout their classroom instruction, students are exposed to national and state standard curriculum frameworks.
+During coursework and field experiences, pre-service teachers become increasingly knowledgeable about theoretical models, curriculum and assessment practices, educational technology, diversity and multiculturalism, classroom management, differentiated instruction, and professional collaboration.